robbuh/plone5-skeleton/README.md

 ### Developing for Plone image

 After created or downloaded the custom image (ref.
-"Getting started on a new project" paragraph) it's possible start to develop products and Plone image
+"Getting started on a new project" paragraph) start develop products and Plone image:

-The boostrap process creates the `src` folder where the Plone development packages are.
-Some useful commands are:

 - `make setup-plone-dev` First setup a Plone develop environment.
 Just one plone container will be created.
 You can access to `@@reload` page to reload you custom product and you can access to many other development functionalities.
 - `make plone-shell` to start a Plone docker container shell.
 This can be used to start the Plone instance manually, to debug code, or to rebuild the docker container buildout
 - `make release-backend` to release a new version of the Plone docker image.

+The boostrap process creates the `src` folder where the Plone development packages are.

 To create a new addon, you can run something like this: (please adjust according to intended package name and your user uid on the host machine - 1000 is usually the default on desktop Linux distributions, but there's no standard).